 When we think of Christmas, many of us think of snowmen and sledding, of hot cocoa and candy canes.
 While you’re not likely to find many of these in Mexico, you will find some really fun Christmas traditions!
 Last year, my son got to spend Christmas with a missionary family in southern Mexico, and he had an amazing time.
 He… Read More

-Each weekday during December, I’m going to be posting unit study resources for different countries around the world.
+This month, I’m posting free unit study resources for different countries around the world.
 I’m kicking off this series with Great Britain!
 (By the way – you can get my free Christmas around the World unit study planner here!)
-There are a lot of things I love about Christmas; I can’t really narrow it down to… Read More
+There are a lot of things I love about Christmas; I can’t really narrow it down to just one thing.
+One… Read More

 We all know that hands-on projects can do so much to enhance our kids’ learning, and art is a large part of that.
 As part of the Bible Christmas Crafts for Kids series at Thinking Kids Blog, I’ve written a guest post with a fun Stained Glass art project and devotional lesson!
 This time of year, it’s so important to help our kids understand the real meaning of Christmas.

 Santa and presents are fun, and there are fun events that only come around once per year.
 And the time with family…well, it’s what memories are made of.

 But this isn’t all there is.
 There’s so much more

 ‘Tis the season for family, fun studies, and amazing Black Friday deals!